 "Segata Sanshiro!In the 1990s, Hiroshi Fujioka played the eponymous Segata Sanshiro (pictured), the Japanese spokesman for Sega's Saturn console - a crazed martial artist who beat the living crap out of people for not playing Sega Saturn and singing his own theme song (well, part of it), which was later released as a single that sold over 100,000 copies.
-It can be argued that his presence in Sega's Japanese commercials was singlehandedly responsible for the continued existence of Sega in the console market (up to the Sega Dreamcast).His last commercial consisted of him bravely sacrificing himself to ensure the Dreamcast's release, and his exploits were immortalized in Sega's last first-party Saturn game Segata Sanshiro Shinkenyugi.His exploits have given him a Memetic Badass status comparable to Chuck Norris, except this guy has video footage to back the claims up.He made his first American comic appearance in Archie Comics' Sonic the Hedgehog issue #269, was one of the three winners for the voting of DLC characters in Sonic & All Stars Racing Transformed, and made an appearance in Project X Zone 2 as one of the playable characters.A collection of the commercials can be found here.
+It can be argued that his presence in Sega's Japanese commercials was singlehandedly responsible for the continued existence of Sega in the console market (up to the Sega Dreamcast).Unbeknownst to many people nowadays, he was a direct and very personal parody of Sanshiro Sugata, a literary character of the eponymous series written by Judo scholar Tsuneo Tomita and immortalized in film at the directorial debut of Akira Kurosawa.His last commercial consisted of him bravely sacrificing himself to ensure the Dreamcast's release, and his exploits were immortalized in Sega's last first-party Saturn game Segata Sanshiro Shinkenyugi.His exploits have given him a Memetic Badass status comparable to Chuck Norris, except this guy has video footage to back the claims up.He made his first American comic appearance in Archie Comics' Sonic the Hedgehog issue #269, was one of the three winners for the voting of DLC characters in Sonic & All Stars Racing Transformed, and made an appearance in Project X Zone 2 as one of the playable characters.A collection of the commercials can be found here.
 A rare footage of him transforming into Kamen Rider 1 can be seen here too.

 Sega Saturn, Shiro!"note